tobiaslenz1988/OilLevelTempSensor_GC9A01_2_0/README.md

   - Audi Q5 from 2010
   - etc

-  The new Version has the Part Numbers
+  The new Version has the Part Numbers (f.e.
+Hella  6PR 013 680-011 )
+  - 03C 907 660 C
+  - 03C 907 660 D
+  - 03C 907 660 H
-  03C 907 660 M
+  - 03C 907 660 M
+  - 03C 907 660 T

-  In the new Version the Bottom is made of plastic and the Tube to measure the oil is Two PIECES.
+  In the newer Version the Bottom is made of plastic and the Tube to measure the oil is Two PIECES.
 The Tube itself is formed in a H-Design and at the top of the Tube is a square 2nd Part

+  The newest version is built in in many actual cars The newest Version has the Part Numbers (f.e.
+Hella   6PR 013 680-031  )
+  - 03C 907 660 C

+  In the newest Version the Bottom is made of plastic and the Tube to measure the oil is one round small tube with one light blue cap.